GoogleCloudPlatform/cloud-builders/docker/README.md

 callers to run
 [any Docker command](https://docs.docker.com/engine/reference/commandline/).

-By default, the version of Docker that is used by this builder is `18.06.1`.

 ## GCR Credentials

 The Docker build step is automatically set up with credentials for your